waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle:** Use `comprehensive_battle_agent` for high-stakes battles.
 Use `select_move_in_battle` for standard move selection.
 - **Navigation:** Use `automated_path_navigator` for single-map pathfinding.
 Use `master_navigator_agent` for complex, multi-map navigation.
 - **Tool Development Note:** I need to observe the Fly map screen to gather layout data before I can build the `fly_to_city` tool.
+- **Future Development:**
+    - Create a `fly_to_city` tool after observing the Fly map layout.
+    - Create a 'Lead Pokémon Advisor' agent to suggest the best lead for an area based on known wild Pokémon.

 # VII.
 Game & Tile Mechanics
 - **Ground/Grass:** Standard traversable terrain.
 Grass can trigger wild encounters.